kroshu/kuka_drivers/doc/wiki/Home.md

 - `async_thread_priority` (default: `69`): sets the thread priority for the asynchronous hardware interface executor thread
 - `async_affinity` (default: `""` - empty, allows any core): pins the asynchronous hardware interface thread to specific CPU cores

+To plan with Moveit and a dual-arm setup, the moveit configuration also has to be modified.
+As here the URDF and SRDF files are not in the moveit support package, using MoveitConfigsBuilder is not recommended, the configuration files have to be loaded manually one by one.
+It is possible to create new configuration files with the resource names updated, or to remap the existing resource names from the launch files.
+An example for this second approach is also available in the `kuka_multi_robot_examples` package.

 ## Detailed setup and startup instructions

 For detailed information about the drivers, visit the dedicated wiki pages for [KSS & iiQKA.OS2](https://github.com/kroshu/kuka_drivers/wiki/2_RSI), [Sunrise](https://github.com/kroshu/kuka_drivers/wiki/3_Sunrise_FRI), [iiQKA](https://github.com/kroshu/kuka_drivers/wiki/1_iiQKA_EAC).